Gummies vs Capsules: What Manufacturers See

 Gummies live closer to the food world than most people expect.
 That means hygiene, equipment sanitation, and environmental controls deserve extra attention—especially anywhere the product could be exposed after the cook step.

-From a cGMP mindset, gummy manufacturing often benefits from a tighter focus on:
+From a cGMP mindset, gummy manufacturing often benefits from a tighter focus on validated time/temperature controls during cooking, sanitation and hygienic design to prevent post-process contamination, and controlled curing and handling environments.

 QC Reality: Gummies Are Harder to Test Cleanly